Bubbergamesites/BubberBrowser/Readme.md

 #BubberBrowser
 its awesome.
 ## it has:
--static capability
+--static capability
--super fast deployment
+--super fast deployment
--Bubber approves :)
+--Bubber approves :)
 ##todo
 make it yt compatible